The Sphere, Wings Over Olympus, and Special Duties

 211 Squadron aircrew debriefing [The Sphere/RAF official]

 Greek liaison officer (left) with 211 Squadron aircrew.
 Sgt Bill Baird stands third from the left, Sgt James Dunnet fifth from the left.
 Between them, partly obscured, may be the Operations Sergeant, “Peggy” O’Neill.
 Sgt “Tam” Hughes stands hands in pockets, immediately to the right of Dunnett.
-The figure nearest the camera on the right looks very like Sgt Bill Stack.
-Also obscured and third from the right, between Hughes and Stack, CFR “Nobby” Clark.
+The figure nearest the camera on the right is Sgt Bill Stack.
+Also obscured and third from the right, between Hughes and Stack, my father, Sgt CFR Clark.
+A fuller account from a better copy appeared for Christmas 2021.

 Several more years went by before Adrian Fryatt spotted odd copies of Parade Middle East Weekly at a local trash and treasure market in the summer of 2006, which prompted me to check once more in the NLA.
 There at last was the whole story—which now graces a page here, Return Trip Across the Styx.